LOS GEHT!

 Disinfectant wipes: These are useful for cleaning the main surfaces that your skin comes into direct contact with.
 This is the first thing I do every time I arrive in a new accommodation.

-Anti-tick and mosquito: Also an all-rounder and definitely your most used cosmetic in Sri Lanka.
-I use Zedan from Alnatura, and am very happy with it.
+Anti-tick and mosquito: an all-rounder and definitely your most used cosmetic in Sri Lanka.
+I use Anti Brumm Tropical and am very happy with it.
+The electric bite healer became my best friend in Sri Lanka.
+I also have a Fly Screen that I attach to the windows so I can keep them open

-Sunscreen: It's the first thing we tend to forget to do when we arrive.
-Especially on the face, neck and shoulders.
+Sunscreen: It's the first thing we tend to forget to do the first day at the beach.
+Even if it’s cloudy, use it.